GitMirroring/gnuboot/website/pages/docs/hardware/macbook21.md

 Internal flashing
 =================

-Macbook2,1 can always be flashed internally, even if running Apple firmware:
+The MacBook 2,1 can always be flashed internally, even if running Apple firmware:

     sudo flashrom -p internal:laptop=force_I_want_a_brick,boardmismatch=force -w your.rom

-Macbook1,1 same as above, but if running Apple firmware see below for external flashing.
+For the MacBook 1,1 same as above, but if running Apple firmware see below for external flashing.

 External flashing
 =================

-macbook1,1 requires external flashing, if running the default Apple firmware. macbook2,1 can be flased internally, regardless.
+The MacBook 1,1 requires external flashing, if running the default Apple firmware.
+The MacBook 2,1 can be flased internally, regardless.

 If running coreboot, libreboot or Libreboot, you can already internally re-flash.

 [This page shows disassembly